pemg-iitj/hGK_framework/README.md

 If you use this framework, please cite:

 Meel, A. K.; Mogurampelly, S.
 "A hybrid Green-Kubo (hGK) framework for calculating viscosity from short MD simulations"
+J. Phys.
+Chem.
+Lett.
+2026, 17, 14, 4016–4022
 [doi:10.1021/acs.jpclett.5c03863]([https://doi.org/10.1021/acs.jpclett.5c03863])